GG1991/macroc/README.md

 -ly <double> length in y direction (1.0)
 -lz <double> length in z direction (1.0)
 -vtu_freq <int> frequency of VTU plots (-1)
+-new_its <int> maximum number of Newton Iterations -new_tol <double> minimum tolerance of Newton residue
 ```

 Examples